 Senator MOORE (Queensland) (15:03): I move:

-That the Senate take note of the answers given by the Minister representing the Prime Minister (Senator Brandis) to questions without notice asked by Senator Collins and Senator Polley today relating to domestic violence leave and work-family leave.
+That the Senate take note of the answer given by the Minister for Employment (Senator Cash) to a question without notice asked by Senator Moore today relating to domestic violence leave and work-family leave.

 I specifically asked the minister about the issue of domestic violence leave in the public sector and also more widely in the community.
 In relation to the public sector, the minister said that it certainly was not her role to be engaged in issues around public sector bargaining; this was the responsibility of individual agencies.
 When I pressed further about what was happening in other areas of the community, particularly some of our leading corporates, where domestic violence leave is now becoming a standard provision in some of the leading corporate agencies, she again said that public sector bargaining was simply an issue for the public sector agencies themselves.

 When I went further-through the three steps-to the second supplementary question, and asked whether the minister would directly support an entitlement of five days of paid domestic and family violence leave in the National Employment Standards, she said at that stage that the Productivity Commission report was coming through, that she would take note of that and in due course would then give some consideration to the issue of domestic violence leave.